RedisGraph/RedisGraph/docs/index.md

 #### Python example

-This code snippet shows how to use RedisGraph with raw Redis commands from Python with [redis-py](https://github.com/andymccurdy/redis-py):
+This code snippet shows how to use RedisGraph with raw Redis commands from Python via [redis-py](https://github.com/andymccurdy/redis-py):

 ```python